coenraadhuman/geeky/README.md

 ### Software

+- [Grafana](https://grafana.com/): is the open source analytics & monitoring solution for every database.
+- [Homebridge](https://homebridge.io/):  allows you to integrate with smart home devices that do not natively support HomeKit.
 - [Lutris](https://lutris.net/): play all your games on Linux; helps running Battle.net, Epic Games and other on Linux machine.
 - [Plexamp](https://www.plex.tv/plexamp/): completely custom music player for audiophiles.
 Integration available with Tidal and you can serve your own music from your Plex server.
 - [TIDAL Hi-Fi](https://github.com/Mastermindzh/tidal-hifi): The web version of listen.tidal.com running in electron with Hi-Fi (High & Max) support thanks to widevine for you Linux machine.